The World Health Organization (WHO) declared COVID-19 a pandemic on 11 March 2020. More than 200 countries are now reporting cases.

 In southwestern USA, especially in the states of New Mexico and Arizona, an MSF team worked with local officials, healthcare workers from the Navajo Nation and Pueblo peoples, and organisations that directly address needs related to COVID-19 in Native American communities.
 We provided infection prevention and control technical guidance to healthcare facilities and communities, including to prisons and communal living facilities, such as nursing homes.

-In Caracas, Venezuela’s capital, MSF teams are working in Pérez de León II hospital in the Petare neighbourhood, where teams rehabilitated the infrastructure, adapted the patient flow, established IPC measures and trained staff to receive COVID-19 patients for hospitalisation and ICU care.
-Teams are providing medical care and logistic support.
+Activities closed.
+In Caracas, Venezuela’s capital, MSF teams worked in Pérez de León II hospital in the Petare neighbourhood, where teams rehabilitated the infrastructure, adapted the patient flow, established IPC measures and trained staff to receive COVID-19 patients for hospitalisation and ICU care.
+Teams provided medical care and logistic support.

-MSF is also supporting with staff recruitment, treatment and hospital support system services in Vargas hospital in Caracas.
+MSF also supported with staff recruitment, treatment and hospital support system services in Vargas hospital in Caracas.

 Teams in the Rohingya refugee camp in Cox’s Bazar, southeastern Bangladesh, are treating a number of patients who are COVID-19 positive, as well as monitoring others with suspected COVID-19, in isolation wards in our facilities in Cox’s Bazar.
 We are also undertaking health promotion activities among those in the camp and building two dedicated COVID-19 treatment centres.